BroGrammerStastic/Coding-Interview-Questions/README.md

 - **Communication** -  Would chatting with you about a technical problem be useful or painful?

+  *`If all you know how to do is write glue code, you may call yourself a code monkey.
+Lots of glue code needs to be written and you can make a decent living as a code monkey.
+To call yourself a Real Programmer TM and be trusted when code needs to be written from scratch, you have to know algorithms, data structures, memory management, pointers, assembly language, etc. and understand how to use this knowledge to evaluate trade offs.`*

 You should have at least one:
 ----------------------------------